Faizul Latif Chowdhury: Rent seeking bureaucracy

-Economic explanation of bureaucracy was forward by William Niskanen who theorized a model of budget maximizing bureaucracy.
-Patrick Dunleavy offered an alternative theory of bureau-shaping bureaucracy.
+William Niskanen theorized that bureaucrats will always try to maximize their budgets.
+Patrick Dunleavy offered an alternative theory of bureau-shaping bureaucracy to explain why officials don't always follow a budget-maximizing strategy.
 Both of them focused on the nature and behaviour of only top level bureaucrats.
 In contrast, Chowdhury offered the concept of rent seeking bureaucracy in which the cost of producing and supplying public goods is pushed up by the rent-seeking nature of public servants of all levels.
 It is rent or bribe that adds to the cost of production.

 Market in corruption

 In explaining economics of corruption, Chowdhury theorized that a market in corruption exists in public bureaucracy.
 The level of corruption is determined by the demand and supply forces as apply to other commodities and services.
 In the public offices, corruption is demanded by the clients (e.g. a tax-payer) and it is the civil servants who supply it (e.g. a tax collector).
 Chowdhury suggested that corruption could be controlled if direct and physical interaction between the civil servants and their clients could be removed whereby the market in corruption would be rendered inoperative.
 Human interface in the public office could be avoided through automation, computerization and inter-active web-technology.
 In absence of human interface, scope for negotiation for a corrupt deal and payment of kick-back would be naturally removed resulting in lowering of the level of corruption.